Lake Atitlan Facts For Travelers

 The entire Atitlan Lake, which is ten miles at its widest, was formed thousands of years ago in the crater of a massive volcano.
 It’s so deep, over a mile down, that many scuba divers wonder if some rare marine creature will emerge one day.
-The lake, with it’s incredible views of quaint Mayan villages, massive volcanoes such as San Pedro Volcano and hillsides is worth a long visit.
-Stay at one of the villages which is only accessible by boat, or at the popular hot spot Panajachel with it’s funky cafes, delicious restaurants and fun markets.
+The lake, with its incredible views of quaint Mayan villages, massive volcanoes such as San Pedro Volcano and hillsides is worth a long visit.
+Stay at one of the villages which are only accessible by boat, or at the popular hot spot Panajachel with its funky cafes, delicious restaurants, and fun markets.

 Where is It?

 Places to visit in Atitlan